 - Being unable to attend to daily responsibilities at school, work, or home as a result of your marijuana use10

 Marijuana Addiction Treatment

 If you think you might be addicted to marijuana, there is no shame in asking for help and it’s okay if you don’t know where to start.
-At Nova Recovery Center, our compassionate addiction treatment specialists are here for you.
+At Nova Recovery Center, our compassionate addiction treatment specialists and drug therapists are here for you.
 We understand the agony, pain, and darkness of addiction but we also know there is hope for recovery.
 Let us help you discover the life-changing healing that comes with sobriety.
 Call (512) 605-2955 today to learn more.